 2.1, The mission of Patrick and early Irish Christianity;

-2.2, Challenges facing the communion of global Anglicanism today, including the Anglican Covenant.
+2.2, Challenges facing the future of the Anglican Communion.

 Member Churches of the Anglican Communion: